doctorfree/nvim-lazyman/README.md

 he provides details on use and customization of the `nvims` shell function.

-Lazyman has incorporated and adapted the `nvims` shell function for use with the supported Lazyman Neovim configurations.
+Lazyman has incorporated and adapted the `nvims` shell function for use with the Lazyman installed Neovim configurations.
 The `nvims` shell function is automatically configured during `lazyman` installation.

 ### Using aliases